Niche Topics

 By Martha Sanders

-Although toddlers can eat the same type of food as adults, there's still some foods that are unsafe and unhealthy for toddlers and you should avoid giving such foods to your toddler.
-When planning your toddler's menu, keep these foods in mind:
+Although toddlers can eat the same type of food as adults, there’s still some foods that are unsafe and unhealthy for toddlers and you should avoid giving such foods to your little ones.
+When planning your toddler’s menu, keep these foods in mind:

 1. Drinks that are high in sugar or fructose corn syrup, or contain caffeine.
 Sodas, fruit drinks and squashes are expensive, high in sugar and bad for teeth.
 If you offer sweetened drinks to your toddler, he's likely to develop a liking for overly sweet things later in life.